How to Overcome Temptations

 Strategy for Use

 Repetition will rewrite your identity.
-Review these every morning and night before bed and whenever temptation occurs.
+You can review these every morning and night before bed and whenever temptation occurs.